 A Look At The Local Property For Houses For Sale in Birmingham

 Houses for sale in Birmingham are on an upward trend, and if you’re in a hurry to sell your home to take advantage of the situation, then Flying Homes can find a buyer within just a few days.
 (UPDATE: September 2016 – See our article on Brexit to consider how it may affect house values in Birmingham).

 According to statistics supplied by the home.co.uk website, prices for houses for sale in Birmingham as a whole have shown only a modest one per cent increase between March 2013 and March 2014.
 However, Nationwide Building Society reported that average house prices rose by 10 per cent according to their survey.
 But this doesn’t tell the whole story.
 While the average price of flats in Birmingham fell by four per cent during the same period, the sale price of semi-detached homes rose by 9%.

 Achieving the best price for your Birmingham home

-A recent report in the Birmingham Mail reported that demand for homes in Birmingham has risen by more than 60 per cent in a year representing a rate six times greater than the growth in supply.
+A report in the Birmingham Mail said that demand for homes in Birmingham has risen by more than 60 per cent in a year representing a rate six times greater than the growth in supply.
 While this means house prices are inevitably going to rise in Birmingham over the next few years, you shouldn’t take a profitable sale for granted.
 The key to achieving the best sale price for your property involves market research and setting a realistic asking price.
 Set it too high, and buyers in Birmingham will be alienated before they even see your home.
 Set it too low, however, and you risk permanently devaluing your home in the eyes of potential buyers.